 Step 10 | Organize Your Trip Details

 This step is a background step to everything you’ve done up until this point.
 As you book flights, lodging, and activities, it’s important that you document everything.
-Keep track of the addresses where you will be staying, as well as meeting points for any tours/excursions/reservations that you have scheduled.
+Keep track of the addresses where you will be staying, as well as meeting points for any tours/ excursions/ reservations that you have scheduled.

-The Best Tool for Organizing Your Trip
+The Best Apps for Planning Your Trip

 Step 11 | Learn What to Expect